pedrolamas/docker-mainsail/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/pedrolamas?style=social)](https://twitter.com/pedrolamas '@pedrolamas')

-Simple Docker image with the latest [Mainsail](https://github.com/mainsail-crew/mainsail#readme) (updated every 20 minutes)
+Simple Docker image running the latest [Mainsail](https://github.com/mainsail-crew/mainsail#readme)

+> **Warning:** This project is not affiliated with Mainsail, so please be aware that it may stop working at any moment.
+>
+> Mainsail related issues must be reported directly on the Mainsail official repo.

+This repo will run a GitHub action every 20 minutes to check for new code on the "master" and "develop" branches of the Mainsail repository, and creates a new Docker images if there are any modifications.

 ## Usage